-Generally E. angustifolia but also E. commutata, both of the family Elaeagnaceae.
+Generally Elaeagnus angustifolia but also Elaeagnus commutata, both of the family Elaeagnaceae.
 This wood is NOT an olive, it just has that word in its name because of the physical siimilarity of the bark and leaves to real olive trees.
 Native to Russia but also grows elsewhere in Europe and is also found in the USA.
-I have it anecdotally that the wood is pleasant to turn and obviously the strong grain pattern makes for beautiful turned objects.
+I have it anecdotally that the wood is pleasant to turn and obviously the strong grain pattern does make for beautiful turned objects as you can see at the bottom of the page.

 my samples: